alexgorji/tutorial-ansible-django-docker-cloud/README_Step_1.md

           ansible-vault encrypt_string <YOUR_SERVER_USER_PASSWORD> --vault-pass-file .secret | pbcopy
           ```
        3. Paste the encrypted password into `env_files/base.py` as `server_user_password`, or replace the placeholder.
-   - Utilize the `createuser` role for essential server setups and changes, such as:
+   - The `createuser` role is created for essential server setups and changes, such as:
      - Disabling username and password logins.
      - Allowing only SSH connections with a non-root user.
      - Securing SSH communication by using encrypted SSH keys.